b2io/handbook/day-to-day.md

 - Slack for daily communication
 - Github for remote versioning control
-- Github Projects for project management
+- Jira for project management
 - Google Suite for document storage and email.

 Team members recommend some of the following tools for personal workflow:

 - VSCode
-- Things3 for To Do list management
+- Habitica for To Do list management
 - GIF Brewery 3 for screen recording
 - Kap for screen recording
-- Notablity for note-taking
-- Bear for markdown text writing
+- Google Sites for quick information sharing